AnirbanBanik1998/Speak_and_Spell/README.md

 ### Prerequisites
 * Python3
 * Espeak
-* Xlrd

-The games are initially in the basic terminal version... will make further improvements
+The games are initially in the basic terminal version... will make further improvements soon.
+Till now only made the games "Spell It" and "Hangman".